fifonik/FFMetrics/README.md

 ## Troubleshooting
 - Delete `FFMetrics.log`
-- Run the program with option `-log-level=debug`
+- Run the program with option `-log-level=debug`.
-- In program menu activate option "Write FFMpeg commands in log"
+- In program menu activate option “Write FFMpeg commands in log”.
-- Make only one distorted file active (remove frm the list or un-tick others)
+- Make only one distorted file active (remove frm the list or un-tick others).
-- Press Start button
+- Click “Start” button.
-- Take screenshot (Alt+PrnScr or Win+Shift+S and then Ctrl+V into image editor)
+- Take screenshot (Alt+PrnScr or Win+Shift+S and then paste it into image editor and save as PNG).
+- Close the program and analyze `FFMetrics.log`.
+You can try to run the ffmpeg command directly from command line;
-- Archive the screenshot with `FFMetrics.log` and upload to dropbox or similar and send me the link
+- Upload archived `FFMetrics.log` with screenshot to dropbox (or similar) and share the link.

 ### Common issues
-1. "Start" button disabled
+1. “Start” button disabled
+    - No FFMpeg.exe found;
+    - No reference file, reference file does not exist (red file name) or program unable to get its media info;
-    - Ensure you added reference file, at least one active distorted file (checkbox on the left of the file name is ticked) and at least one metric's checkbox is ticked.
-Files' media info should be shown.
+    - No distorted file, distorted file does not exist (red file name), program unable to get its media info or it is inactive (checkbox on the left of the file name is not ticked);
+    - No any metric selected.
 2. VMAF checkbox disabled
     - FFMpeg.exe does not support VMAF.
 [Download](https://ffmpeg.org/download.html) newer version, make sure it supports VMAF.
     - No `vmaf-models` folder with supported models in it.
 FFMpeg might support **pkl** model but there are only **json** models in the folder or visa versa.